redjax/hugo-quickstart/README.md

 ```

 The `public/` directory will be created within the Hugo project regardless of where your terminal session is.

+## Fixes

+### Theme 'already exists in the index'

+This often happens when installing, removing, then attempting to reinstall a theme with `git submodule add ...`.

+Error: `fatal: 'quickstart/themes/til' already exists in the index`

+**Fixes**

+- Remove the theme, i.e. `rm -r <hugo-site>/themes/theme-name`
+- If the theme you just removed was the theme you set in your config, change it to something else
+- Run `git submodule deinit -f -- themes/theme-name`
+- Search for references to the theme: `git ls-files --stage <theme-name>`
+  - If you see output, like `160000 d00cf29f23627fc54eb992dde6a79112677cd86c 0   <theme-name>`, it means the repository was already added as a "gitlink."
+  - Run `git submodule` to see if you see it there
+  - Remove the theme from the cache with `git rm --cached <theme-name>`
+- If this doesn't fix it, try running: `git rm -r --cached <theme-name>`
+- If you see an error `fatal: please stage your changes to .gitmodules or stash them to proceed`, make sure to `git add .gitmodules` to commit your changes.

 ## Links